Flower Calendar

 Access: Asaka station (JR Hanwa Line), Asakayama station (Nankai Koya Line), Aisengakuen-mae bus stop (Nankai Bus)

-There are around 2500 bushes of azaleas.
-The Asakayama Greenway was originally the site of the Asakayama Water Filtration Plant and azaleas were first planted in 1937 for the public to enjoy, leading to them being widely loved and designated the city’s official flowering bush.
+Azalea is Sakai City’s official flowering bush.
+At Asakayama Greenway, every year in late April around 2,500 azalea bushes will reach peak bloom.
+Asakayama Greenway was originally part of Asakayama Water Filtration Plant.
+In 1937 azaleas were planted on this Water Filtration Plant for the public to enjoy, leading to them being widely loved and designated as the city’s official flowering bush.
+Why don’t you come enjoy the beautiful azaleas and also ponder such history?

 Access: Imai bus stop (Kintetsu Bus) or Imaiminami bus stop (Nankai Bus)About 1,000 red, white, and pink hirado azaleas adorn the temple’s 3,333 square meter grounds.
 At the height of flower viewing season, over 1,000 people visit the temple every day.